 I am Mike Tan, a professional in Singapore real estate.
 I focus on both residential and commercial properties, and I am still trying to evolve this website into a hopefully useful resource for property buyers and sellers.
 Any feedback will therefore be very welcome.

-For residential properties, the current market consensus is that newer properties – not just new launches – generally have greater life-style appeal, and will resonate better with future buyers while enjoying a fresher lease (in the case of leasehold properties).
-Nevertheless, older freehold as well as older leasehold properties increasingly have enbloc redevelopment potential in land-constrained Singapore.
+At this time, I just want to make a comment about residential properties in Singapore.
+It is generally true that newer properties – not just new launches – have greater life-style appeal, while enjoying a fresher lease (in the case of leasehold properties).
+From an investment angle however, older freehold as well as older leasehold properties increasingly have enbloc redevelopment potential in land-constrained Singapore.

-However, it is advisable to focus on a subset of such condos that are in “chosen” locations – specifically, selective geographic localities that are / have been “chosen” to be positively impacted by the government’s ongoing development plans, whether economic, recreational or transportation-related.
+Whatever your perspective, I argue that it may be advisable to focus on a subset of such condos that are in “chosen” locations – specifically, those geographic localities that are / have been “chosen” to be positively impacted by the government’s ongoing development plans, whether economic, recreational or transportation-related.